 A. The organization providing the online materials has a formal accessibility policy.
-Fail Additional Information: No related information found.
-B. The organization providing the online materials has an accessibility statement.
-Fail Additional Information: No related information found.
+Pass Additional Information: www.csedu.com/documents/publications/csc_studen t_handbook.pdf B. The organization providing the online materials has an accessibility statement.
+Fail Additional Information: Did not find any information about Merlot's accessibility statement.
 C. An Accessibility Evaluation Report is available from an external organization.
-Fail Additional Information: No related information found.
+Fail Additional Information: Did not find any information about Merlot's accessibility evaluation report.